ContextFlow: Context-Aware Flow Matching For Trajectory Inference From Spatial Omics Data: Experiments

-Finally, we evaluate ContextFlow on a Visium spatial transcriptomics dataset profiling the temporal dynamics of mouse liver regeneration following acetaminophen-induced injury~\citep{3_dataset_liver}, collected across three distinct regeneration stages.
-Unlike the earlier datasets resolved at single-cell resolution, Visium data is captured at the level of $55$ micron diameter spots, capturing the joint expression of multiple cells.
-Since direct cell-type information is unavailable, we restrict evaluation to the 2-Wasserstein distance.
-Moreover, since evaluation is performed on the middle of the three time points, IVP and next-step predictions coincide.
-Table \ref{tab:liver_interpolation_table} presents the results.
-Consistent with the previous findings, CTF-H achieved the lowest reconstruction error, indicating that incorporating contextual information improves trajectory estimation even in aggregated spot-level measurements.
+\shortsection{Liver Regeneration} Lastly, we evaluate ContextFlow on a Visium spatial transcriptomics dataset profiling the temporal dynamics of mouse liver regeneration following acetaminophen-induced injury~\citep{3_dataset_liver}, which is collected across $3$ distinct regeneration stages.
+Unlike previous datasets resolved at single-cell resolution, Visium data is captured at the level of $55$-micron-diameter spots, revealing joint expression across multiple cells.
+Since direct cell-type information is unavailable, we restrict evaluation to the $2$-Wasserstein distance.
+Moreover, since evaluation is performed midway through the $3$ time points, the IVP and next-step predictions coincide.
+Table \ref{tab:liver_interpolation_table} summarizes the comparisons between MOTFM and our methods.
+Consistent with our previous findings, CTF-H achieves the lowest reconstruction error, indicating that incorporating contextual information improves trajectory estimation even in aggregated spot-level measurements.